 Think of a water filter as the first line of defense for your ice machine.
 A high-quality filtration system is designed to remove common culprits like chlorine, sediment, and other dissolved solids that can affect the taste and smell of your ice.
 Reverse osmosis (RO) systems go a step further, using a fine membrane to filter out even smaller contaminants.
 Installing one of these systems ensures the water entering your machine is clean and pure.
 This not only results in clearer, better-tasting ice but also helps prevent internal components from getting gunked up.
 A professional can help you select the right system as part of your overall commercial services plan.

-Implement Water Softeners and Conditioners
+When to Use Water Softeners and Conditioners

 If your main issue is hard water, a water softener is your best friend.
 Hard water is packed with minerals like calcium and magnesium, which are the primary ingredients in limescale.
 As water flows through your ice machine, these minerals get left behind, forming a crusty, white buildup on everything from water lines to evaporator plates.
 This scale forces your machine to work harder and can lead to major breakdowns.
 A water softener works by removing these hardness minerals before they ever reach your equipment.
 By conditioning the water, you can effectively stop scale in its tracks, protecting your machine’s internal parts and maintaining its efficiency.
 This is a key part of any long-term service maintenance program.

-Get a Professional Water Quality Assessment
+Why You Need a Professional Water Assessment

 Before you invest in a treatment system, it’s smart to know exactly what you’re up against.
 A professional water quality assessment takes the guesswork out of the equation.
 This simple test reveals the specific mineral content, hardness level, pH balance, and other impurities present in your water supply.
 For businesses like restaurants, bars, and hotels where ice is a critical part of the customer experience, this step is essential.
 An assessment allows you to choose a targeted solution that addresses your unique water issues.
 You can even start the conversation with one of our Virtual Tele-Tech appointments to discuss your options and get a custom strategy to protect your equipment.